-A State Party may only charter District Parties within the Congressional Districts legally defined by the Commonwealth of Kentucky.
+A State Party may only charter District Parties within the Congressional Districts legally defined by the state of Kentucky.

-A District Party may only charter a County Party within a County in which a majority of the population lives within the Congressional District as legally defined by the Commonwealth of Kentucky.
+A District Party may only charter a County Party within a County in which a majority of the population lives within the Congressional District as legally defined by the state of Kentucky.

 A County Party may only charter a City Party within a City in which a majority of the population of the incorporated city exists within the legally-defined borders of the county.